 New opportunities and risks for ergonomic design

-In addition to possible risks posed to employees, digital change has the potential to make work safer, healthier, more flexible and more ergonomic.
-However, digitalisation reduces manual work and encourages sedentary work, unilateral physical or mental strain or a combination of both.
+In addition to possible risks posed on employees, the digital transformation has the potential to make work safer, healthier, more flexible and more ergonomic.
+For example, exoskeletons can help provide mechanical support for strenuous activities such as lifting loads or working overhead.
+However, digitalisation increases the amount of sedentary work and encourages physical inactivity, as well as causing lopsided physical or mental strain (or a combination of both).

 New technologies also raise questions regarding the subject of standardisation.
 An overview of the relevant standards and standardisation requirements concerning Industry 4.0 are available in the German Standardisation Roadmap – Industry 4.0.
 Experts from the German Social Accident Insurance are involved in drafting standards to ensure that OSH aspects are taken into consideration from the outset.

 The digital world of work also affects the testing and certification of work equipment and protective equipment.
 Through testing and certification, the German Social Accident Insurance directly influences the safe and healthy design of work.
-Test principles are developed for new technologies in order to reduce the risk of accidents or health hazards before a product enters the market.
-More information can be found on the DGUV Test website.
+Testing principles are developed for new technologies in order to reduce the risk of accidents or health hazards even before a product is put on the market.

 More information is available from DGUV Test, the Institute for Occupational Safety and Health of the DGUV (IFA) and the testing and certification bodies of the individual DGUV Expert Committees.